essamatefelsherif/node-tee/README.md

 ## Testing

 [node-tee](bin/node-tee "node-tee") was tested to verify full emulation of the GNU [tee](https://www.gnu.org/software/coreutils/manual/html_node/tee-invocation.html "tee") command version 8.32, by running each of the two commands [tee](https://www.gnu.org/software/coreutils/manual/html_node/tee-invocation.html "tee") and [node-tee](bin/node-tee "node-tee") in a child process and asserting the strict equality of their respective outputs (stdout, stderr) and exit codes.

-30 tests were successfully carried on 'linux' and 'win32' platforms, to cover all possible combinations of inputs and command line arguments.
+Tests were successfully carried on 'linux' and 'win32' platforms, to cover all possible combinations of inputs and command line arguments.

+A command line utility [node-tee-test](bin/node-tee-test "node-tee-test") has been developed for the user to ensure the software is successfully tested on his own platform.
 ```
 Usage: node-tee-test [OPTIONS]...
 Test the developed 'node-tee'.